Journal of Developing Societies

 The Journal of Developing Societies is a refereed international journal on development and social change not only in 'developing' countries but also the 'developed' societies of the world.
 It provides an interdisciplinary forum for the publication of theoretical perspectives, research findings, case studies, policy analyses and normative critiques on the issues, problems and policies of both mainstream and alternative approaches to development.

 The journal is a member of the Committee on Publication Ethics (COPE).

+This journal is edited by Richard L Harris, who oversees the publication and ensures the quality and relevance of its scholarly content.

 Abstracting and indexing

 The journal is abstracted and indexed in: